Quotes #2: Trail of Diamonds in the Sand: Famous Quotes on Karma

 actions divorced from thinking and alienated from feeling."

-"Men are not punished for their sins, but by them."
+"Men are not punished for their sins,

 "Everybody comes from the same source.
 If you hate another